MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-integrate-dynamicscrm.md

 In Sales, sales orders depends on additional information like customers, units of measure, currencies, customer price groups, items and/or resources.
 In order for the integration with  sales orders to work seamlessly, you must couple customers, units of measure, currencies, customer price groups, items and/or resources first.

 ### <a name="synchronizing-records-fully"></a>Synchronising Records Fully
 At the end of the assisted setup guide, you can choose the **Run Full Synchronisation** action to start synchronising all [!INCLUDE[d365fin](includes/d365fin_md.md)] records with all related records in the connected Sales solution.
-In the **CRM Full Synch.
-Review** window, you choose the **Start** action.
+On the **CRM Full Synch.
+Review** page, you choose the **Start** action.
 The synchronisation then begins to execute jobs according to dependencies.
 For example, currency records are synchronised before customer records.
 The full synchronization may take a long time and will therefore run in the background so that you can continue to work in [!INCLUDE[d365fin](includes/d365fin_md.md)].

-To check the progress of individual jobs in a full synchronization, drill down on the **Job Queue Entry Status**, **To Int.
+To check the progress of individual jobs in a full synchronisation, drill down on the **Job Queue Entry Status**, **To Int.
 Table Job Status**, or **From Int.
-Table Job Status** field in the **CRM Full Synch.
-Review** window.
+Table Job Status** field on the **CRM Full Synch.
+Review** page.

-From the **Microsoft Dynamics 365 Connection Setup** window, you can get details about full synchronisation at any time.
-From here, you can also open the **Integration Table Mappings** window to see details about the tables in [!INCLUDE[d365fin](includes/d365fin_md.md)] and in the Sales solution that must be synchronised.
+From the **Microsoft Dynamics 365 Connection Setup** page, you can get details about full synchronisation at any time.
+From here, you can also open the **Integration Table Mappings** page to see details about the tables in [!INCLUDE[d365fin](includes/d365fin_md.md)] and in the Sales solution that must be synchronised.

 ## <a name="handling-special-sales-order-data"></a>Handling Special Sales Order Data
-Sales orders in Sales will be transferred to [!INCLUDE[d365fin](includes/d365fin_md.md)] automatically if you select the **Automatically Create Sales Orders** check box in the **Microsoft Dynamics 365 Connection Setup** window.
+Sales orders in Sales will be transferred to [!INCLUDE[d365fin](includes/d365fin_md.md)] automatically if you select the **Automatically Create Sales Orders** check box on the **Microsoft Dynamics 365 Connection Setup** page.
 On such sales orders, the **Name** field on the original order is transferred and mapped to the **External Document Number** field on the sales order in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 This can also work if the original sales order contains write-in products, meaning items or resources that are not registered in either product.
-In that case, you must fill in the **Write-in Product Type** and **Write-in Product No.** fields in the **Sales & Receivables Setup** window, so that such non-registered product sales are mapped to a specified item/resource number for financial analysis.
+In that case, you must fill in the **Write-in Product Type** and **Write-in Product No.** fields on the **Sales & Receivables Setup** page, so that such non-registered product sales are mapped to a specified item/resource number for financial analysis.

 If the item description on the original sales order is very long, then an additional sales order line of type Comment is created to hold the full text on the sales order in [!INCLUDE[d365fin](includes/d365fin_md.md)].